Equivariant $\mathcal{Z}$-stability for single automorphisms on simple $C^*$-algebras with tractable trace simplices: Introduction

 The first is the tracial Rokhlin property, introduced by Phillips for finite groups in \cite{Phillips}, which allows that the sum of the projections appearing in the property has a small leftover in trace.
-This property has been used among other examples in the work of Philips and his collaborators where they studied the structure of crossed products of irrational rotation algebras by certain actions of cyclic groups \cite{ELPW}.
-Since this version of the property is still of no use in the absence of non-trivial projections, Sato later introduced the weak Rokhlin property \cite{Sato}, a further generalization that replaces the projections in the original definition with positive elements.
-A closely related notion was considered by Hirshberg--Orovitz in \cite{HirshbergOrovitz}.
-Applications of the weak Rokhlin property and its relation with strong outerness were studied further by Matui--Sato \cite{MatuiSatoZstability,MatuiSatoZstabilityII} and Gardella--Hirshberg \cite{GardellaHirshberg}.
+This property has been used among other examples in the work of Phillips and his collaborators where they studied the structure of crossed products of irrational rotation algebras by certain actions of cyclic groups \cite{ELPW}.
+Since this version of the property is still of no use in the absence of non-trivial projections, a weakened version of this property, called the weak (tracial) Rokhlin property, was considered in \cite{Sato, HirshbergOrovitz, MatuiSatoZstability,MatuiSatoZstabilityII, GardellaHirshbergSantiago,GardellaHirshbergVaccaro}.
+In particular, its relation with strong outerness was studied further by Matui--Sato \cite{MatuiSatoZstability,MatuiSatoZstabilityII} and Gardella--Hirshberg--Vaccaro \cite{GardellaHirshbergVaccaro}.

 The second is the notion of Rokhlin dimension, originally introduced by Hirshberg, Winter and Zacharias in \cite{HirshbergWinterZacharias} for finite groups and actions of $\Z$.
 Their definition allows for multiple towers instead of just the one as in the Rokhlin property, making the property of having finite Rokhlin dimension more common and flexible to work with.
 The definition was later extended to residually finite groups by Szab\'o--Wu--Zacharias \cite{SzaboWuZacharias}.
 In \cite{Liao,Liao17}, Liao showed that strongly outer $\Z^m$-actions on simple, separable, nuclear, $\mathcal{Z}$-stable $C^*$algebras have finite Rokhlin dimension under the assumption that the tracial state space is a Bauer simplex with a finite-dimensional extremal boundary that is fixed by the action.
-This was generalized by Gardella--Hirshberg \cite{GardellaHirshberg} to actions of amenable groups, keeping the same assumptions on the trace simplex except that the induced action on the extremal boundary is allowed to have finite orbits.
+This was generalized by Gardella--Hirshberg--Vaccaro \cite{GardellaHirshbergVaccaro} to actions of amenable groups, keeping the same assumptions on the trace simplex except that the induced action on the extremal boundary is allowed to have finite orbits with uniformly bounded cardinality.